sebastianspicker/chronikwerk/docs/05-pdf-rendering.md

 ## HTML Safety

 - Jinja autoescape is enabled.
-- Article HTML is sanitized before rendering.
+- Article bodies marked as HTML (or containing common markup) are processed by a dependency-free allowlist sanitizer before rendering.
-- Active content and event handlers are removed.
+- Rich formatting, tables, and safe links are retained; scripts, styles, forms, event-handler/style attributes, and dangerous or scheme-relative URLs are removed.
-- Links are restricted to safe schemes such as `http`, `https`, and `mailto`.
+- Malformed markup is recovered into a bounded fragment.
+If sanitization fails, the source is escaped and rendered through the plain-text fallback.
-- If sanitized HTML is empty, templates can fall back to plain text.
+- Attachment binaries are not fetched or archived; attachment metadata is rendered only in the PDF.

 ## Limits